 DAP uses cron jobs to do things like…

-Any membership script worth more than $1, should ask you to set up cron jobs for sending out emails.
-You couldn’t possibly send out an email blast to even 100 members in real time.
-If your membership script doesn’t require you to set up a cron job, then they’re worth absolutely nothing.
+Any membership plugin that offers email broadcasts, autoresponders and other bulk tasks, will likely ask you to set up cron jobs for sending out emails.
+You couldn’t possibly send out an email blast to even 500 members in real time as your browser will timeout.

 If yours doesn’t, seriously you have only 2 choices…